-Treatment: when admitted to the hospital regularly check the respiratory response of the patient.
-There are two main types of treatments introduced like medication and non-medicated.
+Treatment: Once admitted to the hospital, the patient’s respiratory response is monitored regularly.
+There are two main types of treatments introduced such as medication and non-medication.

-- Chemotherapy also used in the treatment of neuropathy.
+- Chemotherapy is also used in the treatment of neuropathy.

 - Culture techniques in which doctor cut part of the skin from body and place at other part is also used in this treatment.